-The Company will not use a procedure known as 'stratification' in relation to its use of Notice-and-Access Provisions.
-Stratification occurs when a reporting issuer using Notice-and-Access Provisions also provides a paper copy of its management information circular to some of its shareholders with the notice package.
-All Shareholders will receive only the notice package, which must be mailed to them pursuant to Notice-and-Access Provisions, and which will not include a paper copy of the Information Circular.
-All Proxy Materials, which have the information a Shareholder requires to vote in respect of all resolutions to be voted on at the Meeting, will be posted online.
+The Company will not rely upon the use of "stratification".
+Stratification occurs when a reporting issuer using Notice-and-Access Provisions also provides a paper copy of its information circular with the notice package to some of its Shareholders.
+Instead, all Shareholders will receive only the notice package, which must be mailed to them under Notice-and-Access Provisions.
+All Proxy Materials, which have the information Shareholders require to vote in respect of all resolutions to be voted on at the Meeting, will be posted online.
 Shareholders will not receive a paper copy of the Information Circular from the Company, or from any intermediary, unless a Shareholder specifically requests one.

-All Shareholders may call (toll-free) 1-877-441-4533 in order to obtain additional information relating to Notice-and-Access Provisions or to request a paper copy of the Information Circular, up to and including the date of the Meeting, including any adjournment of the Meeting.
+Shareholders may call (toll-free) 1-800-667-2114 in order to obtain additional information relating to Notice-and-Access Provisions or to request a paper copy of the Information Circular, up to and including the date of the Meeting, including any adjournment of the Meeting.